vaibhavkantmishra/Project_3-Kafka/README.md

     1: Real-Time Data is evaluated.
     2: we get to know about kafka producer and consumer apart from SparkStreaming
     3: This Gives the features about the messaging backend Algorithm that how it works.
+## PROBLEM STATEMENT

+    1: What are the current active cities in India which are scheduling Meetup Events?
+    2: What are the trending topics in US Meetup Events?

 ## Execution of the Application